defytheflow/react-course/docs/interview-questions.md

 8. What are Lifecycle Methods?
 What methods do you know?

 9. What is a Controlled component?
 What is an Uncontrolled component?
+What is the difference?
+   When should you use one or another?

 10. What is a `key` prop?
 Why do we need to include it when creating an array of React elements?